g4s8/gitstrap/README.md

 or just use full path e.g. `~/go/bin/gitstrap`.

 ## Usage
+Before using, make sure you have running `ssh-agent` daemon with imported your github ssh key to be able to push, fetch and pull.

 To bootstrap new repository:
  1. Create new directory for your project
  2. Write `.gitstrap.yaml` config in project root